 While the details of Libra still remain relatively unknown, the most important detail is how an individual, business or investor will be able to hold Libra.
 Essentially, there are two ways to hold a cryptocurrency.

-- Through an exchange, such as Gemini, or an exchange wallet
+- Through an exchange, such as Kraken, or an exchange wallet

 - With your own private wallet